-One of the most significant areas in which a modern project management office (PMO) will need to make changes in the future is with its portfolio management approach.
+One of the most significant areas in which a modern project management office (PMO) will need to make changes in the future is with its project and portfolio management approach.
 While the list of things that will ultimately need to be done is long, fortunately the place to start is with a few simple shifts in your current thinking:

 - Move away from the mental model of demand management

 - Regard all proposals as major investments of the enterprise’s valuable resources (e., it isn’t just about projects anymore)

 - Use “contribution to strategy” as your mandate and implicit authority

 Part of the change that is occurring with the advent of digital business is that, increasingly, an organization’s portfolio of internal investment options is no longer regarded as just demand being placed on IT.
 It isn’t that demand for IT isn’t important (it’s still one of the most critical execution issues), but at the front end of the portfolio process, contribution to strategy matters more.

 Moving up the maturity curve from demand management to practicing true portfolio management isn’t an overnight activity.
 The first change we recommend is segmenting demand.
 Strategic investments do NOT belong in the same intake process as low-level service requests.
 Digital business requires having an intake process, supported by the right tool, that doesn’t treat a multi-million dollar investment proposal with the same level of gravitas as a 40-hour change request.
 To put it bluntly, the difference between a Level 2 maturity PMO (process driven, tactically focused) and a modern PMO (strategically focused) is the ability to get out of the weeds.